dlubal-software/RFEM_Python_Client/README.md

 4) 🏃 Run your script.
 Inspirations can be found in [Examples](/Examples/) or [UnitTests](/UnitTests/).

 ### Examples
-Scripts intended to be used as templates or examples.
+[Scripts](https://github.com/Dlubal-Software/RFEM_Python_Client/tree/heet-readmeUpdate/Examples) intended to be used as templates or examples.
 Also can be used for testing of backward compatibility.

 ### Unit Tests
-Collection of scripts to support further development.
+Collection of [scripts](https://github.com/Dlubal-Software/RFEM_Python_Client/tree/heet-readmeUpdate/UnitTests) to support further development.

-## Documentation
+## Documentation 📚
 For complete description of classes and functions visit our [![image](https://img.shields.io/badge/GitHub-page-darkblue?logo=github&amp;)](https://dlubal-software.github.io/RFEM_Python_Client/).

 ## Wiki